Building A Resume That Showcases Your Marketable Ministry Skills

 To my time in corporate HR in talent acquisition,

-And now as a career coach for the last 5 years.
+And now, as a career coach for the last 5 years.

 Your resume needs to make sure two things are true.

-1. It is ATS friendly
+It is ATS-friendly

-2. It is reader friendly
+It is reader-friendly

-Yes, you need to address the P.A.R.T.S. of the job description, which I wrote about here.
+You need to put all of the right keywords on your resume, and you need to address the P.A.R.T.S. of the job description, which I wrote about here.

 But even if you have those things, if the structure isn’t right,

-• The ATS won’t recognize your experience (auto-rejection)
+The ATS won’t recognize your experience (auto-rejection)

-• And the reader won’t see your experience (swipe left)
+And the reader won’t see your experience (swipe left)

-Your resume should be easy, and intuitive, for the brain to find the specific experience that matches the job.
+Your resume should be easy and intuitive for the brain to find the specific experience that matches the job.

 The 6 Parts of a Standout Resume